 - Add the chicken broth, white rice, crushed tomatoes and hot sauce.
 Cover and simmer until the rice is almost fully tender; 20-25 minutes.

 - Add the shrimp, okra, sausage and chicken.
 Cover and continue simmering until the shrimp are pink and cooked through and the okra is tender.
+Season with kosher salt and fresh ground black pepper to taste.
 If desired season with more hot sauce and garnish with green onions or chopped parsley.

 Notes